 Next, we had heard from Michael Bynum, principal at FedTech.
 He hosted the session, Deep Tech & The Impact of Black Inventors.
 The focus of his session was to highlight the rich history of Black inventors, and the seminal impacts of their collective work from past to present.
 Additionally, he made sure to inform today’s entrepreneurs on how to utilize publicly available technology to power their business.

 Our last session of the evening was The Influence of Black Fashion in the United States & Beyond.
 This session was moderated by Monique Levy of Levy Consulting, with AK Brown, Yoro Newson & Michael Shead contributing via panel discussion.
 They recounted the global effects of Black Fashion and how it has transformed Pop Culture – from Run DMC being the first Hip-Hop group to obtain a paid partnership with a sporting brand, to Rihanna becoming an industry innovator with her Savage X Fenty brand.
 The reach and influence of Black culture is as permeable as it is immeasurable, and this panel personified this reality.

-So as you can see, our Juneteenth Celebration was a great one with the history of black creativity being at the forefront of the conversation.
-We hope this recap helped in showing you, what you might’ve missed!
-You can be sure to catch us next Thursday but, for now, once again, Happy Juneteenth everyone!
+Our Juneteenth Celebration magnified the history of Black creativity being at the forefront of any relevant conversation in American parlance and beyond.
+We hope the aforementioned helped capture your imagination.
+You can be sure to catch us next Thursday, but for now, Happy Juneteenth, everyone!